Build healthy relationships to prevent VAWG

 Case Studies

-Nonetheless, a key learning has been the amount of time it takes to address attitudes and social norms that underpin traditional practices and the importance of involving religious leaders in this work.
+While these clubs have been beneficial, a key learning has been the amount of time it takes to address attitudes and social norms that underpin traditional practices and the importance of involving religious leaders in this work.

 Six modules were delivered over 6-12 weeks and covered the following topics: educating parents on children’s development and behaviour; providing them with practical knowledge on how to better take care of children; and building skills to discipline without corporal or physical punishment and emotional abuse.
 Participating parents received a certificate after completing the training.
 These workshops were delivered by trained community parenting facilitators – women and men from the communities including parents and schoolteachers.
 A key learning was the importance of applying a collaborative, non-judgemental approach with parents.
-By the end of 2023, a total of 23,315 people were reached by the programme (6000+ parents and their children).
-The building blocks for sustainability have been put in place with PNG’s National Office of Child and Family Services (NOCFS) now in charge of the P4CD programme, and a local training institute is implementing a Training of Trainers programme for facilitators.

 - 77% of parents targeted by the programme said that they had not hit their children in the past 3 months, compared to only 8% before the intervention.